 No. 25 Northwestern 35, Indiana 17

-Darnell Autry rushed for 128 yards and three touchdowns and D’Wayne Bates had 159 yards in receptions and both TD passes from Schnur as the Wildcats made big plays and took advantage of big mistakes by the Hoosiers.
+Darnell Autry rushed for 128 yards and three touchdowns and D’Wayne Bates caught two TD passes from Steve Schnur on Saturday as No. 25 Northwestern used big plays and big Hoosiers mistakes for a 35-17 victory.

-Indiana (2-2, 0-1) came in ranked fifth in the nation in total defense, but the Hoosiers gave up touchdown runs of 50 and 23 yards by Autry, a 65-yard TD catch by Bates and receptions of 40 and 37 yards by Bates that set up two scores.
+Indiana (2-2, 0-1 Big Ten) came in ranked fifth in the nation in total defense, but the Hoosiers gave up touchdown runs of 50 and 23 yards by Autry, a 65-yard TD catch by Bates and receptions of 40 and 37 yards by Bates that set up two scores.

 Indiana led 10-0 in the second quarter and 17-14 at halftime, but Northwestern (3-1, 1-0) converted a Hoosiers fumble into Autry’s second touchdown, a 1-yard run that put the Wildcats ahead for good midway through the third quarter.
 Bates’ 40-yard catch on the next possession and two short runs by Autry set up his 23-yard run for a 28-17 lead.